cchitsiang/awesome-stars/topics.md

 - [jiangwenyuan/nuster](https://github.com/jiangwenyuan/nuster) - A high performance HTTP proxy cache server and RESTful NoSQL cache server based on HAProxy
 - [olric-data/olric](https://github.com/olric-data/olric) - Distributed, in-memory key/value store and cache.
 It can be used as an embedded Go library and a language-independent service.
 - [skaiworldwide-oss/agensgraph](https://github.com/skaiworldwide-oss/agensgraph) - AgensGraph, a transactional graph database based on PostgreSQL
-- [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - Open Source Java Backend Framework | Auto-generated REST & GraphQL APIs with Built-in Security for MongoDB
+- [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - Open Source Java Backend Framework | Auto-generated REST & GraphQL APIs for MongoDB
 - [pubkey/rxdb](https://github.com/pubkey/rxdb) - A fast, local first, reactive Database for JavaScript Applications https://rxdb.info/
 - [torodb/server](https://github.com/torodb/server) - ToroDB Server is an open source NoSQL database that runs on top of a RDBMS.
 Compatible with MongoDB protocol and APIs, but with support for native SQL, atomic operations and reliable and durable backe
 - [objectbox/objectbox-java](https://github.com/objectbox/objectbox-java) - Database for Android and JVM - first and fast, lightweight on-device vector database